If you’re looking for an entry-level running machine on a tight budget, then the OMA 5108EB could be impressive.

 If we look at the market, there’re quite of few challenging competitors out there, such as:

-XTERRA Fitness TR150 Treadmill: This machine is priced lower than the OMA and about a $100 difference.
-Although the Xterra TR150 treadmill has a slightly lower weight capacity, but it provides a little longer deck, greater speed, and lifetime frame warranty (view at Amazon).
+XTERRA Fitness TR150 Treadmill: The TR150 treadmill is priced lower than the OMA and has about a $100 difference.
+Although the Xterra TR150 treadmill has a slightly lower weight capacity, it provides a little longer deck, greater speed, and a lifetime frame warranty (view at Amazon).

 NordicTrack T 6.5 S Treadmill: The NordicTrack T 6.5 S may cost slightly higher than the OMA 5108EB treadmill, but it brings many exciting features like 30-day iFit membership, one-touch speed and incline controls, larger deck, dual 2-inch speakers, and extended warranty period — making it one of the most popular budget treadmill (view at Amazon).

 Both the treadmills mentioned above are the best in their price range.
-So, if your budget is under $500, you can definitively go with any of these three discussed above.
+So, if your budget is under $500, you can go with any of the three discussed above.

-If you’re a regular walker or jogger and the features it offers match your needs, you can go for this OMA 5108EB treadmill.
+If you’re a regular walker or jogger and the features it offers to match your needs, you can go for this OMA 5108EB treadmill.

-Now I’m curious to know, does this OMA treadmill meet your needs?
+Now I’m curious whether this OMA treadmill meets your needs.

 Or, if you’ve any questions regarding this treadmill, drop a comment below.
-We will definitely help you out.
+We will help you out.